dafny-lang/dafny/docs/DafnyRef/README.md

 Once you create a PR that is merged, github automatically (after a bit of a time lag) uses the file to render code snippets.
+[The rouge maintenance team must accept the PR -- it seems they are not very active.]

 The mapping from tokens to actual colors is specified separately from the syntax definition.
 The on-line rendering uses the Github default.